boshdmg/Crypto-Unit-Cost-Averager/README.md

 # Crypto-Unit-Cost-Averager

-Automatically buy an amount of cryptocurreny (Ether/Litecoin/Bitcoin) at regular intervals, to support [unit cost averaging](https://en.wikipedia.org/wiki/Dollar_cost_averaging) investment stratergy.
+Automatically buy an amount of cryptocurreny at regular intervals on Coinbase Pro, to support [unit cost averaging](https://en.wikipedia.org/wiki/Dollar_cost_averaging) investment stratergy.

 Written to run on Node.